Step One - Filing Prospective Petition

 - Complete text of the proposed charter change or ordinance to be initiated (legislation).
 It is recommended that petitioners consult legal assistance in drafting legislation according to legal specifications.
 The City Elections Officer can provide guidance regarding the formatting of the legislation, not content.
 Please see Appendix F pf the City Initiative Petition Information Packet for more information regarding format requirements of legislation.

 - Optional: petitioners may also submit a draft ballot title, including caption, question and explanation.
+This draft must be submitted at the time the petition is filed.
 The City Attorney will prepare the final ballot title.

-On the SEL 370 (and later on the final signature sheet forms SEL 371 and 373), petitioners must specify the election date for which their initiative is intended.
+On the SEL 370 (and on the signature sheet forms SEL 369 and 371), petitioners must specify by typing or enscribing on the form the election date for which their initiative is intended.
 This date must be a biennial statewide primary or general election within two years and four months of the filing of the prospective petition.

 Please Note: City Code Section 2.04.040 requires that chief petitioners be registered voters in the City of Portland.